Reverse Hagiography: Mary Harron on I Shot Andy Warhol

 JS: That’s how I saw it.
 It's a minor travesty that it hasn't been more accessible, because, at least from my perspective, Valerie Solanas has become more talked about in feminist circles in recent years, though no less notorious.
 Do you find that to be the case?
 Have you noticed changing conversations around Solanas since 1996?

 MH: Certainly people reach out to me about my archive.
-I gave the Valerie Solanas papers to NYU and that's the aspect of my work people most want to know about—the research on Valerie that I did with Brian Tucker.
+I gave the Valerie Solanas papers to NYU and that's the aspect of my work people most want to know about—the research on Valerie that I did with Diane Tucker.
 But I would like to see the film be made more available, because I think its content, the ideas in it, or the issues, are more relevant now.
 I have two daughters in their twenties.
 They came to the IFC screening and they’d never seen it before.
 My older daughter was very pleased.
 She said, “You got all the politics right.”
 Because Valerie was kind of a TERF.
 All kinds of very visionary ideas, and then she had these deeply held prejudices and very essentialist ideas about gender.

 She's a tragic figure in some ways.
 I think of her almost as an old school prophet, dreaming in the wilderness.
 And that’s not to discount her genuine craziness.
 But there is so much visionary insight into the workings of society in the SCUM Manifesto.
 It took many decades for people to acknowledge or come around to her vision of the absurdity of a society based on the inferiority of women.
 It's just astonishing, not unlike the racial dynamics in the United States, too.
 Vast amounts of people are considered inferior for no reason other than the need for the dominant group to stay dominant.
 But Valerie’s analysis is so funny.
 The way she talks about men as having all the feelings of gossipy women; they’re “shallow.”
 The way she's very tough on the women she calls “toadies,” women who collaborate in their own oppression.
 No one was saying this really, at the time.
 I mean, obviously there were feminist writings, but nothing as searing, in as few pages, as the SCUM Manifesto.